 GFA World: One of the Major Disaster Relief Organizations

-Natural disasters happen all over the world, and no one knows when or where one might happen next.
+Natural disasters happen all over the world.
+No one knows when or where one might happen next.
 This is why disaster relief organizations are so important.
-Helping victims of earthquakes, floods and cyclones is important since their crops and houses have been wiped out, leaving already impoverished families with little hope for the future.
+They help victims of earthquakes, floods and cyclones.
+Their crops and houses have been wiped out.
+This can leave families already living in poverty with little hope for the future.
+According to disaster recovery research, helping families and communities recover and rebuild requires both immediate relief and sustained support over time.
+Effective disaster response addresses not just physical needs but also the emotional and social impacts that can persist long after the initial emergency.

-GFA is focused on more than just temporary solutions for disaster relief; donations also allow us to offer long-term assistance.
-We work to rebuild homes, help families return their children to school, and provide income-generating gifts to help families get their life back on track after surviving a disaster.[5]
+GFA is focused on more than just temporary solutions.
+In disaster relief, donations also allow us to offer long-term assistance.
+We work to rebuild homes.
+We help families send their children back to school.
+We provide income-generating gifts to help families get their lives back on track after surviving a disaster.

-Dr. Daniel Johnson, director of the GFA medical ministry in Asia, talks about his experience rescuing people from similar flooding that happened in one country in South Asia in 2018.
-His rescue team also got stuck on a rooftop overnight as they were using a tractor to pick up stranded people from other roofs.
+Dr. Daniel Johnson, director of the GFA medical ministry in Asia, shares about his experience rescuing people from similar flooding that happened in one country in South Asia in 2018.
+His rescue team also got stuck on a rooftop overnight.
+They were using a tractor to pick up stranded people from other roofs.
+These experiences show how quickly disaster situations can become dangerous, even for trained responders.
+The unpredictable nature of natural disasters requires constant vigilance and adaptation.

 “You actually experienced that kind of feeling that, you know.
 If the rain doesn’t stop, how am I going to get out of this place?
 And it was actually really, really pouring out rain that night,” Dr. Johnson said.
 “If somebody doesn’t come to give me bread, give me water, give me something, how am I going to be here?
 I have no electricity.
 I can’t get in touch with my family.
 How scared would they be?
 So I think it hit home for me quite badly, which meant that we needed to just keep going on and on, trying to help people as far as we could.”[7]

-Dr. Johnson also remembered a lady, who worked in the hospital, getting rescued from the flooding.
-One of the GFA missionaries hugged her, and she broke down crying; as Dr. Johnson said, “Sometimes, you don’t need to say much.”[7]
-Even little things like a hug make a world of difference to people who have lost everything.
+Dr. Johnson also remembered a lady who worked in the hospital getting rescued from the flooding.
+One of the GFA missionaries hugged her.
+She broke down crying.
+As Dr. Johnson said, “Sometimes, you don’t need to say much.”[8]
+Even a simple hug can make a world of difference to people who have lost everything.
+Research on disaster resilience confirms that emotional support and human connection are essential for helping families and communities cope with trauma and begin healing.

-For this particular disaster, people all over India got involved in the effort to help out.
-GFA pastors and their congregations, along with the Sisters of Compassion ministry, and students and staff from the schooling center raised funds and sent supplies to help those affected by the flooding.[8]
+For this particular disaster, people across the region got involved in the effort to help out.
+GFA pastors and their congregations helped out too.
+The Sisters of Compassion ministry, and students and staff from the schooling center, raised funds and sent supplies to help those affected by the flooding.[9]
+This kind of community mobilization demonstrates the power of working together to support neighbors in crisis.

 As one of the major faith based disaster relief organizations, GFA World is also focused on the spiritual needs of disaster victims.
 Our emergency relief efforts and long-term solutions are accompanied and bathed in prayer.
-We encourage others around the world to pray as well, asking specifically for prayers for the safety of our workers, prayers for the local authorities, prayers for comfort for the victims and other specific areas in disaster relief.[9]
+We encourage others around the world to pray as well.
+We ask specifically for prayers for the safety of our workers, prayers for the local authorities, prayers for comfort for the victims and other specific areas in disaster relief.[10]

 [3] Ritchie, Hannah & Roser, Max.
 “Natural Disasters.”
 Our World in Data. https://ourworldindata.org/natural-disasters.
 November 2021.